PrestaShop/prestashop.github.io/news/_posts/2021-10-01-hacktoberfest-2021.md

 tags: [community, contribution, github, contribute]
 ---

-Hacktoberfest is a month-long celebration of open-source software that happens online every October, sponsored the American cloud hosting company [DigitalOcean](https://www.digitalocean.com).
+Hacktoberfest is a month-long celebration of open-source software that happens online every October, sponsored by the American cloud hosting company [DigitalOcean](https://www.digitalocean.com).
 People are encouraged to engage and create at least 4 pull requests for open-source projects on GitHub.

 If you want to contribute to open-source projects but don’t know where to start, Hacktoberfest might be the perfect opportunity for you.